hbendekgey/Spotify-Workshop/README.md

 ## Getting the Data

+If you don't have a Spotify account, or are having trouble with this section, you can download `harry.csv` and play with my library!
+However, if you want to use your own library, follow these instructions:

 Go to https://developer.spotify.com/dashboard and make a client.

 For this project, we recommend working in a Jupyter notebook.
 In order to do this, navigate to a folder you want to do work in and type